NICKNAME: THE OD’s

 This was now the start of a trophy laden period, as the Division Two title again was secured and back-to-back Bedfordshire Senior Trophy’s.
 Added to that, the Division Two Cup was won again.

-In 2003/04 the club decided to launch its youth policy and when the Under 15’s were runners up in the Chiltern Youth league, it started on the path to work its way through the FA Charter Standard.
+In 2003/04 the club decided to launch its youth policy and when the Under 15’s were runners up in the Chiltern Youth League, it started on the path to work its way through the FA Charter Standard.
 They achieved Adult status in 2003/04.
-The club then made the decision to change its name to AFC Dunstable (when the prefix AFC was not as prevalent as it is nowadays), so not to get confused with the local rugby club, as the club started to grow and the name was more associated to a football club.
+The club then made the decision to change its name to AFC Dunstable so not to get confused with the local rugby club, as the club started to grow and the name was more associated to a football club.
 The club kept the name The OD’s, as their nickname.
 The youth setup was awarded the Charter Standard in 2005/06.
 The next big step was to become a Development Club and a great deal of work saw the club achieve this in 2007.
 Next up was a goal to become a FA Charter Standard Community Club and 2008 saw the club achieve this.
 In that time the club has been awarded the Development Club Of The Year in 2008 and the Community Club Of The Year in 2009.
-The club now runs over 30 teams.

 The Bedfordshire Football Association approached the club to become partners in the new Creasey Park Community Football Centre in 2008 and this gave them the chance to move the 1st team to Creasey Park and apply for promotion to Division One for the start of the 2009/10 season, which was accepted.
 The team finished a very creditable 5th in its first season at the higher level.

 History was made in the 2010/11 season, as the team was accepted to participate in the FA Vase.
 A fine run through to the 2nd Round Proper was achieved.
-Looking to improve on the league position the previous season, the team went all out for promotion and finished runners up in the league and gained promotion to the Premier Division at their 2nd attempt.
-The SSMFL Division One Cup was won too.
+Looking to improve on the league position the previous season, the team went all out for promotion and finished runners up in the league and gained promotion to the Premier Division at their 2nd attempt, also winning the SSMFL Division One Cup.

 The team were being managed by the most successful pair in the club’s history; Alex Butler and Dermot Butler, but they decided to step down after 9 years at the helm halfway through 2013/14 season.
 This left the team in disarray, which saw many stalwarts of the team leave.
 The club decided to appoint current manager Steve Heath and the club went on a re-building exercise.